-Component Student Parent School Applications x Application Fees x х Transcript & Secondary Info X Students must request from Counselor using Transcript Request Form 2 weeks in advance of deadline X Counselor will send requested documents to colleges as requested per Transcript Request Forms.
+Component Student Parent School Applications x Application Fees x Х Transcript & Secondary Info X Students must request from Counselor using Transcript Request Form 2 weeks in advance of deadline X Counselor will send requested documents to colleges as requested per Transcript Request Forms.
 SAT or ACT Score Report X Student must request scores from SAT/ACT to be sent directly to colleges.
-Letters of Recommendation from Teachers X Student must request from Teachers in person and through Naviance.
+Student must request scores from SAT/ACT to be sent directly to Letters of Recommendation from Teachers X Student must request from Teachers in person and through Naviance.
 Teachers then upload them to Naviance.
 X Counselor will send requested documents to colleges as requested per Transcript Request Forms.
 Letters of Recommendation from Counselor X Student must request from Counselor in person and submit student/parent brag sheets.
 They are then uploaded to Naviance.
 X Counselor will send requested documents to colleges as requested per Transcript Request Forms.
 Personal Statement/Essay x Resume (optional) x Financial Aid X Students must fill out FAFSA with parents to for federal student loans.
 Students must also apply for any scholarships.
 X Students must fill out FAFSA with parents to apply for federal student loans.